 How much does it cost?

-We use contractors to collect and return dogs outside normal hours.
-If you would like your dog back out of hours there is an additional charge of £50.
-There is also a charge of £40 for any dogs collected out of hours.
+We use contractors to collect and return dogs outside normal hours (9-5 Monday to Friday).
+There is an additional charge of £50 for any dogs collected out of hours.
+If you would like your dog back out of hours there is an additional charge of £55.

 Dogs will only be released out of hours at weekends/bank holidays up until 4pm - where the details on the microchip are up to date and correct.